How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

 We’re looking more for tips based on your personal experience paying off your mortgage so early with Mrs. CBB.

-Other than that we just want to live a quiet, comfortable life away from the noise of the city.
+Other than that, we want to live a quiet, comfortable life away from the city’s noise.

 Finding a Minimum Wage Job

-Even I struggled with a degree after moving to Canada to find ANY employer that would take me so I could start earning money.
+Even I struggled with a degree after moving to Canada to find ANY employer that would take me to start earning money.

 Coincidentally, I spoke with a young man at a popular Canadian store while looking to purchase a new washer and dryer on the weekend.

-He told me working in sales was one of the only jobs he could get that came with some commission so he could earn more than a minimum wage salary.
+He told me working in sales was one of the only jobs he could get that came with some commission to earn more than a minimum wage salary.

 I have to eat and pay the bills and there aren’t many jobs in media looking for new graduates with little experience.
 Even so, I was competing against 5 other candidates for this sales position which is mind-blowing.

-These days you have to be the best of the best to get hired because employers have more resumes than they know what to do with.
+These days you have to be the best to get hired because employers have more resumes than they know what to do with.

 How are you standing out from the rest?